pangpang20/gaussdb-python/docs/basic/adapt.rst

 Alternatively you can cast the unknown encoding data to :sql:`bytea` to retrieve it as bytes, leaving other strings unaltered: see :ref:`adapt-binary`

-Note that PostgreSQL text cannot contain the ``0x00`` byte.
+Note that GaussDB text cannot contain the ``0x00`` byte.
 If you need to store Python strings that may contain binary zeros you should use a :sql:`bytea` field.